William L. Swing

-William Lacy Swing (September 11, 1934 – June 12, 2021) was a diplomat and former United States Ambassador, and United Nations Special Representative of the Secretary-General and Under Secretary General.
+William Lacy Swing (September 11, 1934 – June 12, 2021) was an American diplomat and former United States Ambassador, and United Nations Special Representative of the Secretary-General and Under Secretary General.
 He was the Director-General of the International Organization for Migration until António Vitorino's appointment in 2018.

 Early life and education

 Swing was born on September 11, 1934, in Lexington, North Carolina.
 In 1956 he graduated from Catawba College in North Carolina (Bachelor of Arts).
 Four years later he received a Master of Divinity from Yale University.
 He did post-graduate studies at the University of Tübingen in Germany.
 He was a Fellow at Harvard University from 1976 to 1977.

-He held an honorary degree from the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media, and Hofstra University (Doctor of Humane Letters), and was an Honorary Fellow of Harris Manchester College, Oxford.
+He held an honorary degree from the Geneva School of Diplomacy and International Relations, and Hofstra University (Doctor of Humane Letters), and was an Honorary Fellow of Harris Manchester College, Oxford.

 He spoke French, German, Afrikaans, and Creole.